bartix3/galaxy-integration-steam/README.md

 ### Installation

 1. Close GOG Galaxy.
-1. There is a zip file in the releases directory.
-Download this.
+1. Download the `windows.zip` file of the latest version in [the Releases page](https://github.com/ABaumher/galaxy-integration-steam/releases).
 1. Navigate to where GOG stores the steam plugin.
    * Windows:
       ```